There's much more to email campaigns than drafting up some copy and hitting send.

 4. Don’t be too shy.

-If you’re not consistently sending out emails, you’re missing out on sales opportunities.
+You're missing out on sales opportunities if you're not consistently sending out emails.
 A big part of email marketing is keeping your prospects and customers engaged.
-If a lead only gets an email from you once every two months, you might become an afterthought.
+You might become an afterthought if a lead only gets an email from you once every two months.

 Email cadences are a matter of strategically striking while the iron's hot.
 You can't do that if you're too reluctant to strike at all.

 Even though you shouldn't be too passive, you don’t want to be overly aggressive.
 There's a movie from the 80's called Say Anything.
 It has an iconic scene where the main character stands outside his love interest's window and serenades her by blaring a song called "In Your Eyes" by Peter Gabriel from a boombox he's holding over his head.
 She swoons over it, and they ride off into the sunset together on a lawnmower ( … for some reason).